cds-snc/covid-alert-data/README.md

 been subsequent releases to the apps which added new metrics.
 Some metrics will have shorter periods of time for which they have data.

+The CSV files use a structure based on the [Tidy data standard](https://cran.r-project.org/web/packages/tidyr/vignettes/tidy-data.html#tidy-data).

 ## Quick Links

 Below are links to some of the high-level metrics for all users of the app.
-All of these are summed daily, and dates are in the format YYYY-MM-DD.
+All of these are summed daily, and dates are in the format `YYYY-MM-DD`.

 - [Cumulative App Store Downloads](csv/daily-journalier/cumulative_downloads_os.daily-journalier.csv)
 - [Daily Active Users](csv/daily-journalier/active_users.daily-journalier.csv)